Flevy Management Insights Case Study

 Reading time: 8 minutes

-Despite having a basic contingency plan in place, recent events have exposed significant gaps in their ability to sustain operations and protect critical assets.
-The institution seeks to enhance its Business Continuity Management to ensure resilience and the seamless delivery of educational services.
+Despite having a basic business continuity plan in place, recent events revealed significant gaps in their business continuity management framework and risk assessment processes.
+The institution seeks to enhance its education business continuity strategy to ensure resilience and seamless delivery of educational services in a competitive landscape.

 Upon reviewing the situation, it is hypothesized that the educational institution's current Business Continuity Management framework may lack comprehensive risk assessment and fail to integrate modern technological solutions.
 Additionally, there may be insufficient training and awareness among staff and faculty regarding their roles in continuity plans.